jeremylaliberty/group-project/README2.md

 Any problems you are facing? <br>

 Anouk: <br>
-What did you do yesterday? <br>
+What did you do yesterday? <br> I continued to add progress in our README doc and checked in with the team on our next target area to accomplish.
+I outlined the README2.md doc and filled out our progress thus far. <br>
-What are you planning to do today? <br>
+What are you planning to do today? <br> Today, I will create the Trello board and add our tasks to keep the team organized. <br>
-Any problems you are facing? <br>
+Any problems you are facing? <br>  Figuring out what tasks we need to accomplish was a bit of a challenge as it felt like we are handling a lot of different moving parts for this sprint, but it all worked out in the end.

 Kennedy: <br>
 What did you do yesterday? <br>